Recent Examples of halberd from the Web

 For the uninitiated, a halberd is a medieval weapon that looks like a combination of a spear and an axe.

 Words like halberd and basilisk became part of my daily vocabulary.

 Ten minutes later, the president’s motorcade was greeted by Swiss Guards who stood to attention with their halberds and ostrich-plumed helmets.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'halberd.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Weapon consisting of an ax blade and a sharp spike mounted on the end of a long staff.
-Usually about 5–6 ft (1.5–2 m) long, it was an important weapon in middle Europe in the 15th and early 16th centuries.
-It enabled a foot soldier to contend with an armoured man on horseback; the spiked head kept the rider at a distance, and the ax blade could strike a heavy cleaving blow.
-Firearms and the declining use of armour made the halberd obsolete.
+A weapon that consists of an ax blade and a sharp spike mounted on the end of a staff, usually about 5–6 ft (1.5–2 m) long, a halberd was an important weapon in middle Europe in the 15th and early 16th centuries.
+It enabled a foot soldier to contend with an armored man riding on horseback; the spiked head kept the rider at a distance, and the ax blade could strike a heavy cleaving blow.
+Firearms and the declining use of armor made the halberd obsolete.

 What made you want to look up halberd?
 Please tell us where you read or heard it (including the quote, if possible).